peteroupc/peteroupc.github.io/requests.md

 Among other things, they relate to finding polynomial sequences, probabilities, and other mathematical constructions needed to apply certain Bernoulli factories.
 These questions are reproduced below.

-1. Let a permutation class and two probability distributions D and E be given.
-Consider the following algorithm: Generate a sequence of i.i.d. random numbers (where the first is distributed as D and the rest as E) until the sequence no longer follows a permutation class, then return _n_, which is how many numbers were generated this way, minus 1.
+1. Let a permutation class (such as numbers in descending order) and two probability distributions D and E be given.
+Consider the following algorithm: Generate a sequence of i.i.d. random numbers (where the first is distributed as D and the rest as E) until the sequence no longer follows the permutation class, then return _n_, which is how many numbers were generated this way, minus 1.
 In this case:
     1. What is the probability that _n_ is returned?
     2. What is the probability that _n_ is odd or even or belongs to a certain class of numbers?
     3. What is the distribution function (CDF) of the first generated number given that _n_ is odd, or that _n_ is even?